TGamesTV/BungeeServerManager/README.md

  - /bsa \<start/stop\> \<SERVER\> - Starts/stopps the given server
  - /bsa restart \<SERVER\> - Restarts the given server
  - /bsa cmd \<SERVER\> \<COMMAND\> [\<ARGUMENTS\>] - Executes the command with optional arguments on the server.
+By typing "allservers" instead of the server name, the command is executed on all servers.

 ### Permissions
 bungeeserveradmin.\<COMMAND\>[.\<SERVER\>]